United States Agency for International Development: Palestinian territories

 USAID halted its assistance to the West Bank and Gaza Strip on January 31, 2019, reportedly at the request of the Palestinian Authority.
 The request was related to new U.S. legislation, the Anti-Terrorism Clarification Act of 2018, that exposed foreign aid recipients to anti-terrorism lawsuits.
 USAID restarted assistance to Palestinians in April 2021 under President Biden.
 The agency increased assistance during the Israel–Gaza war that began in October 2023.
 Since October 7, 2023, USAID gave more than $2.1 billion in assistance to Palestinians.
 On November 10, 2023, more than 1,000 USAID employees signed an open letter calling for an immediate ceasefire in the war.

 Vietnam

-USAID, alongside the Department of State and Defence, has supported NGOs to removing UXO and landmines, and remediating soil contaminated by Agent Orange from multiple regions in Vietnam, as well as supporting victims of Agent Orange.
+USAID, alongside the Department of State and Defence, has supported NGOs to removing unexploded ordnance (UXO) and landmines, and remediating soil contaminated by Agent Orange from multiple regions in Vietnam, as well as supporting victims of Agent Orange.

 Personnel who died in the course of their work

-Two JROTC Marines salute a memorial to USAID officers killed in Sudan.
+Two Marines salute a memorial to USAID officers killed in Sudan.
 Several executed by a military tribunal, two killed in a drive-by-shooting, one killed in a traffic collision.

+US public opinion

+According to a 2010 poll, the median American believed that 25% of the federal budget goes to foreign aid and that it should be 10%.
+In reality, between 0.8% and 1.4% of the U.S. federal budget has gone to foreign aid since 2001.
+The USAID portion of the federal budget is even smaller, accounting for 0.6% in 2023.

+In a 2019 poll of the American public, 35% said more money should be spent on foreign aid, 33% said spending should stay about the same, and 28% said less money should be spent.

+A 2025 poll revealed that 50% of Americans believed that the US should play a major or leading role in improving health in developing countries, with 36% preferring a minor role and 14% preferring no role at all.
+However, the same poll also revealed that 43% of Americans thought that "too much" US funding was being given to these initiatives.

+A February 2025 poll by the University of Maryland's Program for Public Consultation found that, after presented with arguments for and against closure, 58% of Americans supported continuing USAID compared to 41% supporting abolition.
+Another poll by Ipsos found that just 37% supported Trump's efforts to dismantle the agency while 58% opposed the efforts.